timonschramm/Hyking/nextjs-fastapi/README.md

-# Tools
-Run the project
+Run the project with:
-- npm run dev
+npm run dev

-[0]   - Local:        http://localhost:3000
+This returns the following, scroll up to see the address [0]   - Local:        http://localhost:3000
 [1] INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)